json420/degu/doc/tutorial.rst

 >>> conn.request('GET', '/', {}, None)
 Response(status=200, reason='OK', headers={'x-msg': 'hello, world'}, body=None)

-In contrast, a :class:`degu.client.Connection` is statefull and is *not* thread-safe.
+In contrast, a :class:`degu.client.Connection` is stateful and is *not* thread-safe.

 As both the Degu client and server are built for HTTP/1.1 only, connection